 - Tier 3.
 Concentration Advisors

-- Juniors must select a faculty concentration advisor by the Autumn quarter.
+- Juniors must select a faculty concentration advisor before registering for Winter quarter.
 If you have not done so, an enrollment hold will be placed on your registration for subsequent quarters.

 - Once you identify a potential advisor, please email them, asking if they are willing to consider acting as your concentration advisor for the Symbolic Systems major.

 - To confirm a Concentration Adviser after an eligible faculty member has agreed to fill this role for you, send an email message to firstname.lastname@example.org stating this fact, with a cc to the Concentration Adviser.
 The email message must also contain a statement of how you intend to fulfill the two-course Capstone requirement of the major.
 This statement must also be approved by the Concentration Adviser, and that fact must be noted in the message confirming the Concentration Adviser.

 - Your concentration advisor provides advising specific to his/her area of research and teaching, which should fit your concentration area within the major.

 - Concentration advisors are not expected to provide advice about program requirements or areas of the major outside of their specializations.

 - Any later change in your Capstone plan must also be approved by your Concentration Adviser, and that fact together with a statement of the revised plan must be submitted to s email@example.com before you submit your final Course Plan for graduation.